-• Mortgages: In 2017 and 2018, the retail mortgage loan book grew by 8.1% and 7.3%, respectively, as a result of the generally very low penetration of mortgages in Turkey.
+- Mortgages: In 2016 and 2017, the retail mortgage loan book grew by 15.1% and 8.1%, respectively, as a result of the generally very low penetration of mortgages in Turkey.
 The Bank's retail mortgage offering is focused on both high and medium net worth individuals with strong credit history.
-Although the Bank's maximum loan-to-value ratio is 80%, which is in line with the maximum limit stated by law, the average loan-to-value ratio of the Bank's retail mortgage book at origination was slightly above 66% as of 31 December 2018.
-The average original term of its mortgages on such date was 8.3 years, with most loans having an original maturity of either 5 or 10 years, and mortgages are issued with fixed interest rates.
-The Bank had a market share of 12.4% (with respect to outstanding mortgage loan balance for consumer loans) as of 31 December 2018 according to BRSA data.
+Although the Bank's maximum loan-to-value ratio is 80%, which is in line with the maximum limit stated by law, the average loan-to-value ratio of the Bank's retail mortgage book at origination was slightly above 67% as of 31 December 2017.
+The average original term of its mortgages on such date was 8.2 years, with most loans having an original maturity of either 5 or 10 years, and mortgages are issued with fixed interest rates.
+The Bank had a market share of 13.12% (with respect to outstanding mortgage loan balance) as of 31 December 2017 according to BRSA data.
 The Bank maintains strategic partnerships with leading residential construction companies and real estate agencies nationally, and also focuses on mortgage expertise in branches as well as a wide product range and distribution channels, focusing on service quality instead of price competition in order to maintain its profitability.
-While foreign currency-denominated mortgages were common in previous years, legislation now requires that consumer mortgages to Turkish citizens can only be denominated in Turkish Lira.

-- Vehicle Loans: The Bank offers secured loans to finance the purchase of both new and used vehicles.
+While foreign currency-denominated mortgages were common in previous years, legislation now requires that consumer mortgages to Turkish citizens can only be denominated in Turkish Lira. - Vehicle Loans: The Bank offers secured loans to finance the purchase of both new and used vehicles.
 The duration of these loans is around four years and most have fixed rates.
-In 2017, the Bank's vehicle loan book grew by 7.2% and then decreased by 1.5% in 2018.
-The Bank's market share (by outstanding balance) was 11.6% as of 31 December 2018 according to BRSA data. - General Purpose Loans (including other and overdraft loans): The Bank offers general purpose loans to finance various needs of its retail customers, such as home improvement, education, marriage and vacations.
+In 2016, the Bank's vehicle loan book grew by 41.2% and then grew by a further 7.2% in 2017.
+The Bank's market share (by outstanding balance) was 32.0% as of 31 December 2017, according to BRSA data. - General Purpose Loans (including other and overdraft loans): The Bank offers general purpose loans to finance various needs of its retail customers, such as home improvement, education, marriage and vacations.
 The average maturity of such loans is approximately three years.
-The Bank's general purpose loan book grew by 18.6% in 2017 and then a further 5.2% in 2018.
-The Bank's market share (including overdraft, by outstanding balance) was 11.5% as of 31 December 2018 according to BRSA data.
+The Bank's general purpose loan book grew by 9.7% in 2016 and then a further 18.6% in 2017.
+The Bank's market share (including overdraft, by outstanding balance) was 11.2% as of 31 December 2017 according to BRSA data.
 The Bank seeks to capture market share through various central marketing approaches, including loyalty-based approaches such as pre-approved loan limits.
-As general purpose loans are generally unsecured, the Bank's credit analysis for these loans focuses principally on the potential borrower's income and other assets. - Overdraft Accounts: The Bank has registered a stable and strong overdraft account base built upon mainly employer payroll customers and investment accounts.
+As general purpose loans are generally unsecured, the Bank's credit analysis for these loans focuses principally on the potential borrower's income and other assets.

+Overdraft Accounts: The Bank has registered a stable and strong overdraft account base built upon mainly employer payroll customers and investment accounts.
 Targeted marketing campaigns are conducted to increase utilisation of overdraft accounts.
-As of 31 December 2018, the number of overdraft accounts operated by the Group was approximately 2.8 million, with an aggregate overdraft risk of TL 1,841 million.
+As of 31 December 2017, the number of overdraft accounts operated by the Group was approximately 2.0 million, with an aggregate overdraft risk of TL 977 million.